|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 This course is for people wanting to gain an understanding of the past and the changes and developments over time.
 It offers a unique insight into human nature and human civilisation, helping you to develop your analytical and evaluative skills.

 You will study Russian, British and American History.
 It enables you to ascertain valuable skills which are sought after by universities and employers alike.
 If you enjoy a challenge and love to learn about the past, this course is for you!

-You will need five GCSEs at grades 5-9, including a grade 6 in English Language
+You will need five GCSEs at grades 5-9, including English Language

 |Study level||Cost||Additional fees|